meltano/meltano/docs/getting-started.md

     to easily check the impact of the [`meltano` commands](/reference/command-line-interface) you'll run below on your project files, most notably your [`meltano.yml` project file](/concepts/project#meltano-yml-project-file).

-## Add an environment

-Now that you have your very own Meltano project, it's time to create your first [environment](/concepts/environments) (i.e. dev, test, prod).
+## View and activate your environments

+As part of creating your Meltano project, we automatically added your first [environments](/concepts/environments) called `dev`, `staging` and `prod`.
 This allows you to define configurations specific to the environment you're running your project in.

-1. Add `dev`, `test`, and `prod` environments:
+1. List your available environments:

     ```bash
-    meltano environment add dev
-    meltano environment add test
-    meltano environment add prod
+    meltano environment list
     ```

 1. Activate your environment for your shell session: